 The MCPTT client currently speaking performs the temporary floor arbitrator during speaking since there is no centralized MCPTT floor control server.
 The floor arbitrator controls the floor whether or not queue is supported, and when floor is requested with override.
 If queue is supported, the MCPTT client performing floor arbitrator grants the right to speak to the next speaker and transfers the floor arbitrator role after completing the voice transfer and releasing the floor.
 For IOPS group calls, the floor arbitrator also transfers the floor control queue when granting the floor.
 The next MCPTT client receiving the right to speak becomes the new floor arbitrator and, for IOPS group calls, has the floor control queue.

-For IOPS group calls, the group session packets carrying the floor control messages can be transmitted by the IOPS MC connectivity function over MBMS transmissions and can be monitored by all the members from the target IOPS MCPTT group.
+For IOPS group calls, the group session packets carrying the floor control messages can be transmitted by the IOPS MC connectivity function over multicast/broadcast transmissions and can be monitored by all the members from the target IOPS MCPTT group.

 The following clauses specify the floor control procedures and information flows for IOPS private calls and IOPS group calls based on the IP connectivity functionality in the IOPS mode of operation.